ElitistStone20/Evolve-Stunting-Discord-Theme/README.md

 # Evolve-Stunting-Discord-Theme
-Theme for the members of Evolve Stunting
+Discord theme for the members of Evolve Stunting, written in CSS

 To use the theme follow the instructions below: